r0n1tr/team21/data_cache/direct_mapping.md

             assign cache_memory[din_set] = cache_set;
         end
 ```
+The (resultsrcm == 3'b001) && ~we being added to the hit signal ensures that we're only using the cache when a store word or load word instruction is being executed by the CPU.

 ### Cache Reset

 If rst is asserted, then all the data in the cache is now useless.
 Initially, we just set the V flag to 0.
 However, to do that, you'd have to access the data, set the V flag to 0 through concatenation, and then write back to the memory, 8 times!